Back

 If your marketing is very social media-based, for example, Facebook adverts, (and who would blame you!) hundreds of million hours of video per day are watched on Facebook.
 There can be a lot of silent video playback, so you’ll want to incorporate full hardcoded sub captions, or make your visuals very self-explanatory.
 The latter is only really possible with animation or motion graphics based videos.

-And so now more often on Facebook and Youtube, we do see full sub captions are being used.
-Which means people can still get the content, but without having to turn the sound up – it’s a great user-focused approach.
-These can be branded nicely, while still making the video more accessible.
+Now, more often on Facebook and YouTube, we see full sub captions being used.
+This means people can still get the content without having to turn the sound up—it’s a great user-focused approach.
+These can be branded nicely while still making the video more accessible.

-For those heavily invested in social video, Open captions are a great option, as it gives you more flexibility with the design than video player generated closed captions.
+For those heavily invested in social video, Open captions are a great option, as they give you more flexibility with the design than video player-generated closed captions.

 This means your video will never show without captions by mistake, the full message will always get across.